Working with your doctor

 Our Treatment Summaries ensure you have all the important information about your treatment plan, so that you can share it with your doctor and they can feel comfortable prescribing your medication and carrying out the necessary blood tests.

 Shared Care Agreements

-In the past, we have favoured a formal ‘shared care agreement’ which is similar to the way that NHS hospital consultants collaborate with NHS GPs.
-This involves GenderGP providing expert guidance via a formal, signed document, which GPs then follow.
-While some GPs have been very willing to prescribe and do blood tests under the supervision of gender experts, others, who do not understand or are simply uncomfortable administering gender-related healthcare, have not.
+In the past, we have favoured a formal ‘shared care agreement’ which is similar to the way that hospital doctors collaborate with family doctors This involves GenderGP providing expert guidance via a formal, signed document, which your doctor can then follow.
+While some doctors have been very willing to prescribe and do blood tests under the supervision of gender experts, others, who do not understand or are simply uncomfortable administering gender-related healthcare, have not.
 In these cases, the suggestion of such an arrangement has caused much consternation.
 This has resulted in further delays and barriers to treatment – all the things we are working hard at GenderGP to avoid.

 Our Gender Specialists

 GenderGP is a platform through which people can access all manner of support including medical support, where appropriate.
-We work with a network of doctors, based outside of the UK who have all been carefully selected due to their training, qualifications and passion for gender-affirming care.
-It has been necessary to adapt our model due to the significant barriers which face UK-based doctors wanting to work with gender variant people.
+We work with a network of doctors who have all been carefully selected due to their training, qualifications and passion for gender-affirming care.
+It has been necessary to adapt our model due to the significant barriers which can face doctors wanting to work with gender variant people.

-What guidance is there for GPs on this subject?
+What guidance is there for UK GPs on this subject?